maksimsarychau/mcp-zebrunner/README.md

-"Show me the hierarchy of test suites for project MYAPP to understand the structure" "Get all subsuites from Authentication suite to review test coverage" "List test cases in suite 18708 and identify which ones need validation"
+"Show me the hierarchy of test suites for project MYAPP to understand the structure" "Get all subsuites from Authentication suite to review test coverage" "List test cases in suite 18708 and identify which ones need validation" "Find test cases with title containing 'payment' to organize payment testing" "Get all high priority test cases from suite 491 for release testing"
 ```

 #### Coverage Analysis